 James Joseph Olague, Ernesto Duran Arellano and Oscar Hurtado Cervantes were wrongly convicted in the shooting death of of Robert Stepper and Eric Folsom, and attempted murder of Vicki Folsom and Jessica Valdez on Halloween 2002.

 All three defendants testified at trial and denied any involvement.
-The police pressured alleged accomplices to make false confessions consistent with the prosecutions theory.
+The police pressured alleged accomplices to make false confessions consistent with the prosecution theory.

 According to defense attorney Rod Beede, the jury deliberated for 30 days during the guilt phase of this trial.
 At one point, he said, they were split 8-4 for acquittal.